tongwu-msft/azure-rest-api-specs/api-doc/batchservice/Task.md

 ---
 For multi-instance tasks, information such as affinityId, executionInfo, and nodeInfo refer to the primary task.
 Use the list subtasks API to retrieve information about subtasks.

-Replace `{job-id}` with the ID of the job whose tasks you want to retrieve.
+Replace `{jobId}` with the ID of the job whose tasks you want to retrieve.

 The value for `{filter}` can be the following or any AND-ed or OR-ed combination of the following: